Shop Talk

 We addressed user concerns by streamlining our flows and simplifying the UI.
 Notable improvements included:

-Revamping the Lookbook: Initially, the 'lookbook' was a selection of individual products that the consultant could present during the video call.
-Based on feedback, we changed it to feature full outfits styled from 4 store products, similar to the Pinterest-esque “select outfits you like” screen that users loved from the first round of testing.
-We also separated the look-book into an entirely separate service, where users could fill out the style quiz and receive personalized suggestions without having to interact with the store associate.
-The lookbook could still consist of individual product suggestions if the client indicated they were only focused on certain product types (“I already have the shoes I want to wear, I’m just looking for dress options”), or if the retailer employed associates who didn’t feel qualified to perform styling services, but this expanded functionality engaged more customers, increased the chances of people finding clothes and completing purchases, and showcased the stylist’s value, potentially encouraging users to try the video call option.
+Adding a Simpler Service: Initially, the 'lookbook' was a few chosen products the consultant could present during a call.
+We changed it to a selection of full outfits styled from store products.
+We also separated it into its own service, so users could fill out the quiz and receive suggestions without having to interact with the associate.
+The lookbook could still consist of individual items if the client indicated they were only focused on certain product types (“I already have the shoes, I’m just looking for dress options”), or if the retailer employed associates who didn’t feel qualified to perform styling services.

-Removing Account Creation: Users were hesitant to create accounts, as they only needed basic functionality.
-We removed the account requirement and client dashboard, instead emailing users links to join calls or access look-books.
-This reduced barriers to entry and allowed us to focus on more critical flows.
+Removing Account Creation: Users were hesitant to create accounts and only needed basic functionality.
+We removed the account requirement and client dashboard, instead emailing users links to join calls or access lookbooks.
+This reduced barriers to entry.

-Making sure our features were easily implementable: The client had expressed concern about the revamped lookbook, worrying that showcasing products as outfits would require photoshop skills or extra resources.
-I proposed displaying outfits using only product thumbnails side by side.
-When building the lookbook, the associate would use an interface similar to searching the online store, but instead of selecting “add to cart” they would simply add to a look-book outfit.
-We tried to apply this philosophy of “using what the store already has” as much as possible throughout our designs, since if this plugin was to be used on multiple different websites, the fewer “hard coded” unique features we had, the more adaptable it could be.
+Making sure Features were Easily Implementable: The client had been worried that showcasing products as outfits would require photoshop skills or extra resources, but I proposed we display outfits using only product thumbnails side by side.
+When building the lookbook, the associate would use an interface similar to shopping the online store, but instead of selecting “add to cart” they would simply add to a lookbook outfit.
+We applied this philosophy of “using what the store already has” as much as possible throughout our designs, so the plugin could more easily be adapted to multiple retail sites.

 Reimagined Lookbook